Schwank-Lab/evoflow-reactor/readme.md

 3. Run `ampy -p $PICO_PORT run tmp/calibrate_inc_stirrer.py`
 4. Observe the vortex in the probe.

+Same for the lagoon stirrer, but with commands `python calibration/calibration_lagoon_stirrer.py 0.25` and then `ampy -p $PICO_PORT run tmp/calibrate_lagoon_stirrer.py`

 #### Stepper calibration

 We need to calibrate the direction of the stepper motor.